samersaabjr/Adaptive-Heavy-Ball-Method/README.md

 The performance metrics considered are the number of times each optimizer converges, the average number of steps takent to converge (given converged), and wins.
 A win is recorded for the optimizers that converge to a solution first within the first 1000 iterations.

+The table below shows the convergence rate of AHB in comparison to known optimizers when tested on the Beale function.

 Optimizer | Wins | Times converged | Average steps
 --- | --- | --- | ---
 AHB | 801 | 915 | 175.52